-To allow them to access the higher mark bands, teacher-examiners must follow up candidates' responses and require them to develop ideas and show some spontaneity.
+In both discussions, to allow candidates to access the higher mark bands, teacher-examiners must follow up their responses and require candidates to develop ideas and show some spontaneity.
 Candidates should be advised that they will not be permitted to deliver lengthy sections of rehearsed material and attempts to do so will have an adverse effect on their mark.